Justsecret123/One-Piece-Image-Classifier/README.md

 ## Training

-The model was trained using Keras Tuner for finding the best training hyperparameters (learning rate and number of units in the flatten layer).
 No pre-trained model has been used.
 The training session has been runned on Google Colab with a GPU execution type.

 ## Model description

-- 3 Convolutional layers followed by a batch normalization layer, then a MaxPooling layer followed by a batch normalization layer
+- 5 Convolutional layers followed by a batch normalization layer, then a MaxPooling layer followed by a batch normalization layer
 - A flatten layer
-- A dense layer which number of units will be decided by the hyper parameters
+- A dense layer with 480 units
 - An activation layer (sigmoid) which represents the final output: Probability of input(X) belonging to each class
 > **Based on Sergey Ioffe and Christian Szegedy "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift" research paper, there is no need to add a dropout layer since we've used a batch normalization layer.**
-- Output classes (probabilities) : Luffy, Nami, Sanji, Zoro
+- Output classes (probabilities) : Brook, Franky, Luffy, Nami, Sanji, Zoro

 ## Architecture

 ![Model architecture](Screenshots/Architecture.png)
-> **The number of units within the Dense Layer has been obtained thanks to Keras fine tuning.
-Out of all the previously used method, this one has generated the best valdiation accuracy: 86.74%.**
+> **Best valdiation accuracy: 88.43%.**

 ## How to use